shafeeqsadiq/AllergenScan-AI/README.md

 ## Overview

 AllergenScan AI is an intelligent AI agent that helps users identify potential allergens in food through advanced image analysis.
-This AI-powered detection system is designed to give people with food allergies more confidence when eating by providing quick and accurate allergen identification through their smartphone camera.
+This AI-powered detection system is designed to give allergen information to people with food allergies by accurate food identification through their smartphone camera.

 ## Features